 Anthony Minghella‘s lavish adaptation of Michael Ondaatje’s Booker-winning novel was critically adored and showered in Oscars (although it provoked a backlash for expansive pretension in snide hindsight).
 In truth, it was a breathtakingly beautiful, delicately performed if tritely concluded WWII romantic epic.

 Minghella crafts one of the greatest opening shots – a biplane soars over the Sahara desert and is shot down in flames by Nazi gunmen.
 There are two people onboard, Katharine Clifton (Kristin Scott Thomas) and Hungarian explorer, Count Laszlo Almasy (Ralph Fiennes).

 The Count alone survives the crash and is rescued by local tribesmen, but he’s badly burnt beyond recognition.

-Set mostly during World War II, but moving intelligently between North Africa at the start of World War II and Italy as the war is drawing to a close, The English Patient tells the story of the great love of Almasy, and a recently married painter, Katharine (Kristin Scott-Thomas).
+Set mostly during World War II, but moving intelligently between North Africa at the start of World War II and Italy as the war is drawing to a close, The English Patient tells the story of the great love of Almasy, and recently married painter, Katharine.